Clicky

 How To Avoid Accidentally Over Cooking Your Shrimp

-When you pan fry or barbeque shrimp, while it is still really easy to accidentally end up with chewy and disgusting shrimp, you can at least remove it from the heat and stop it cooking almost immediately by taking it away from the heat source.
+When you pan-fry or barbeque shrimp, while it is still really easy to accidentally end up with chewy and disgusting shrimp, you can at least remove it from the heat and stop it cooking almost immediately by taking it away from the heat source.

-The shrimp should be just starting to turn pink all the way through when you stop cooking.
-If you let it get completely cooked and then turn the heat off and begin to serve, by the time you start actually eating it, the shrimp will be hugely overcooked.
+When you stop cooking, the shrimp should just start to turn pink all the way through.
+If you let it get cooked entirely and then turn the heat off and begin to serve, the shrimp will be hugely overcooked by the time you start actually eating it.

 Err on the side of caution, and stop when the shrimp is around 90% done, and your soup should be perfect.